Inflation Reduction Act FAQs

 A: The Act significantly increased the Commercial Buildings Energy Efficiency Tax Deduction, which allows building owners constructing new buildings or undergoing major renovations to deduct the cost of qualified energy efficiency improvements up to a maximum of $0.50 to $1.00 per square foot for projects achieving 25 to 50 percent reductions in energy cost compared to a building meeting the ASHRAE 90.1 standard.
 These incentives quintuple for projects that meet prevailing wage and apprenticeship requirements.

-The act also adds a new alternative option to claiming the Commercial Buildings Energy Efficiency Tax Deduction.
+The Act also adds a new alternative option to claiming the Commercial Buildings Energy Efficiency Tax Deduction.
 This option is available for building owners that reduce the building’s energy use intensity (EUI) by 25% or more.
-This path to claiming the tax deduction allows the owner to deduct the cost of qualified energy efficiency improvements up to a maximum of $.50 to $1.00 per square foot for projects achieving 25 to 50 percent reductions in energy use intensity over baseline, with the same increase in incentives for projects that meet prevailing wage and apprenticeship requirements.
+This path to claiming the tax deduction allows the owner to deduct the cost of qualified energy efficiency improvements up to a maximum of $.50 to $1.00 per square foot for projects achieving 25 to 50 percent reductions in EUI over baseline, with the same increase in incentives for projects that meet prevailing wage and apprenticeship requirements.

 Q: What is the timeline for receiving a tax credit or an eligible cash rebate under the IRA?

 A: Tax credits are available for improvements made to your home starting in 2023.
-With respect to cash rebates, the Act does not include any specific timeline for its implementation by the Department of Energy or state energy offices.
-The federal government will allocate funds to individual states, and the state government will then need to create new programs to oversee these funds, including determining cash rebate values and eligibility rules.
-The Sponsors of Energize Connecticut look forward to collaborating with our partners in Connecticut state government to design and implement approaches that allow customers to leverage these new sources of funding when taking advantage of complementary offerings from the Energize Connecticut programs.
+With respect to cash rebates, the Act does not include any specific implementation timeline.
+The federal government recently opened the application for rebate funds to individual states, and DEEP will need to create new programs to oversee these funds, including determining cash rebate values and eligibility rules.
+The Sponsors of Energize CT look forward to collaborating with our partners in Connecticut state government to design and implement approaches that allow customers to leverage these new sources of funding when taking advantage of complementary offerings from the Energize CT programs.
 We will continue to provide updates through EnergizeCT.com as additional details become available.

 Disclaimer: This summary does not represent tax advice.
-Outside tax counsel may be required to consider tax credit project structure, and rules and guidance from the Federal government are pending.
+Outside tax counsel may be required to consider tax credit project structure, and rules and guidance from the Federal government and the Connecticut government are pending.